sdiehl/wiwinwlh/tutorial.md

 updated once ( although it may be forced simultaneously in a multi-threaded environment ) and its resulting value is shared when referenced subsequently.

-The command ``:sprint`` can be used to introspect the state of unevaluated thunks inside an expression without forcing evaluation.
+The GHCi command ``:sprint`` can be used to introspect the state of unevaluated thunks inside an expression without forcing evaluation.
 For instance:

 ```haskell